talmeym/regurgitator-extensions-xml-test/README.md

-# regurgitator-extensions-config-xml-test
+# regurgitator-extensions-xml-test

-Regurgitator is a simple extendable processing engine, ideal for regurgitating canned or clever response to incoming requests.
-This component tests the xml configuration of the standard framework extrensions.
+regurgitator is a modular, light-weight, extendable java-based processing framework designed to 'regurgitate' canned or clever responses to incoming requests; useful for mocking or prototyping services.

+start your reading here: [regurgitator-all](http://github.com/talmeym/regurgitator-all#regurgitator)